-Participants may borrow from their fund accounts once each year a minimum of \$1,000, up to a maximum equal to the lesser of \$50,000 or 50% of their total vested account balance.
+Participants may borrow from their fund accounts once each year a minimum of \$1,000, up to a maximum equal to the lesser of \$50,000 or 50% of their total vested account balance (excluding matching contributions).
+At any time only one loan may be outstanding per participant.
 Loan transactions are treated as transfers between the investment funds and the participant loans fund.
 Loan terms range up to 5 years, or up to 15 years for the purchase of a primary residence.
 The loans bear a rate of interest equal to the prime rate on the date of the loan distribution.
 Principal and interest is generally paid ratably through regular payroll deductions.
-Loans receivable from participants totaling \$104,301 and \$46,614 were outstanding at December 31, 2010 and 2009, respectively, bearing interest rates ranging from 3.25% to 7.75% in 2010 and 3.25% to 8.25% in 2009.
+Loans receivable from participants totaling \$3,942,131 and \$2,964,253 were outstanding at December 31, 2010 and 2009, respectively, bearing interest rates ranging from 3.25% to 8.25% at each year-end.